 Why is having a preservative in skin care important?

 Preservatives protect your skin care products from developing mold and bacteria.
-They often get a bit of a bad rap (probably because most people associate them with ingredients like formaldehyde or other dangerous chemicals) but the truth is, without them, skin care and cosmetics could potentially be dangerous to use.
+They often get a bit of a bad rap; but the truth is, without them, skin care and cosmetics could potentially be dangerous to use.
 That’s why the use of safe, effective preservatives in skin care is so important.

 So, that’s the lowdown on phenoxyethanol.
-When it comes down to it, it’s a much better choice than other preservatives out there, so we’ll leave the formaldehyde to the embalmers and science classes and stick with phenoxyethanol!
+When it comes down to it, it’s a much better choice than other preservatives and makes your skincare products safe to use.